 What do business studies graduates do?

-Nine of the top ten jobs held by business management graduates working in the UK are related to business, sales and HR.
-Marketing associate professional is the top job title of business management graduates, with just under 800 graduates employed in this role six months after graduation.
+Nine of the top ten jobs held by business management graduates working in the UK are related to business, sales and HR, including sales, marketing and related associate professionals, finance professionals, business, research and administrative professionals, HR, training and other vocational associate guidance professionals, business associate professionals and admin.

 |Working and studying||10.6|